 You're not done with Gmail setup yet

-Turning on the Gmail service doesn't make mail start flowing to people's Gmail accounts.
-You must first give everyone a user account, then switch your mail flow to Google servers.
+Turning on the Gmail service alone doesn't start mail delivery to people's Gmail accounts.
+First assign everyone a user account, then switch your mail delivery to Google servers.

-For complete setup steps, see Set up Gmail for your team.
+For complete setup steps, go to Set up Gmail for your team.